telerik/maui-docs/installation/zip-archive.md

 The `ZIP` archive provides the following:

 * `Binaries`&mdash;Contains the `Net8` and `Net9` folders.
 Each folder contains the needed assemblies for Android, iOS, MacCatalyst, and WinUI.
+You can use them to manually reference the Telerik UI for .NET MAUI dlls into your app.

 * `Examples`&mdash;Contains the sample applications demonstrating the Telerik UI for .NET MAUI controls.
 For more details, go to the [Sample Applications]({%slug sampleapps-overview%}) section.

 * `LicenseAgreements`&mdash;Provides the product End-User License Agreement (EULA).

-* `Packages`&mdash;Contains the `Telerik.UI.for.Maui.[version].nupkg` file as well as the Document Processing NuGet packages.
+* `Packages`&mdash;Contains the `Telerik.UI.for.Maui.[version].nupkg` Nuget package.
+Use it in case you need to set up a local Nuget server and reference the `Telerik.UI.for.Maui.[version].nupkg` from there.

 * `VSExtensions`&mdash;Contains the Visual Studio Extension for Visual Studio 2022.
+For more details, go to [Visual Studio Integration] section.

 ## See Also